 As I said before, the original reason for disliking vertical videos was problems with playback.
 Let’s also keep in mind that most people are not watching phone-recorded, widescreen YouTube videos in full screen.
 It should become immediately clear who is to blame for vertical videos: YouTube!
 Not the person who created the vertical video!

 In other words, YouTube doesn’t correctly display vertical video content.
 Instead of Internet culture blaming the shortcomings of YouTube and asking them to fix their website, the slippery slope fallacy is made that vertical videos will destroy cinematography.
-However, other websites, like Facebook, have corrected the issue, proving that it’s a problem with YouTube.
+However, other websites, like Facebook, have corrected the issue, proving that it’s a limitation thta can be overcome.

 As you see above, Facebook has fixed their playback so that vertical videos span the height of my monitor.
-Do I still get as many pixels as if it was recorded horizontally?
-No. Does the vertical video capture a better aspect ratio of this Bald Eagle released from captivity than a horizontal video would have?
+Does the vertical video capture a better aspect ratio of this Bald Eagle released from captivity than a horizontal video would have?
 Yes.
-While you would have gotten a lot more pixels if it was recorded horizontally, they would mostly be irrelevant pixels of snow and ground, unrelated to the situation.
-This is the optimal way to capture certain situations!
+If it was recorded horizontally, it would have captured less up and down footage and more irrelevant left and right footage.
+Sometimes, recording vertically is the optimal way to capture a situations.

-Who does this even benefit?
-If you were already angry about not getting as many pixels in the video above, you should be absolutely furious right now.
+In the YouTube screenshot above, you will see the travesty that is Vertical Video playback.
+If you were already angry about not getting as many pixels in the Eagle video, you should be absolutely furious right now.
 There’s no reason that the YouTube “expand out” feature couldn’t properly size a vertical video similar to how Facebook does.
 But let’s pitchfork the person who recorded the video instead because they aren’t obeying Internet culture!

 Vertical videos aren’t going away.
 You can try to suppress them with your pitchforks, but in the end, Google needs to stop playing stupid and update their website and apps.